NCAR/rda-grib-examples/README.md

-# rda-grib-examples
+# RDA grib examples

-A collection of examples to use and manipulate grib files.
+### This is intended to show common grib manipulations.
+It should show how to open files and manipulate them

+In this repository is visualization, access, and grib_cookbook